nikoder/Habitat-annotation-of-forward-facing-benthic-imagery/README.md

 #<a name="method"></a>Method

-The annotation schema is made up of nested Benthic Composition classes taken from the CATAMI schema and a Field of View and Relief class that are useful for characterising horizonatlly facing imagery.
+The annotation schema is made up of nested Benthic Composition classes taken from the CATAMI schema and a Field of View and Relief class that are useful for characterising horizontally facing imagery.
 BROAD>MORPHOLOGY>TYPE/FieldOfView/Relief

-For detailed information on the particular taxanomic levels within the BROAD>MORPHOLOGY>TYPE classifications provided in this annotation schema, please consult the CATAMI visual guide within this repository.
+For detailed information on the particular taxonomic levels within the BROAD>MORPHOLOGY>TYPE classifications provided in this annotation schema, please consult the CATAMI visual guide within this repository.

 To the BROAD class, we have added additional levels of "Open Water", to calculate the % of benthos within each image, and "Unknown", to account for the frequent issues of limited visibility typical for forward facing imagery.

-The FieldOfView class allows the qualification of the image quality within each cell and the "Limited" level is used where benthos or substrate obscurs the cell within ~1m of the camera (typically the length of the diode arm of baited stereo-video systems)
+The FieldOfView class allows the qualification of the image quality within each cell and the "Limited" level is used where benthos or substrate obscures the cell within ~1m of the camera (typically the length of the diode arm of baited stereo-video systems)

 Definition of FoV options: